Community Based Victim Services

 - Criminal harassment

-Child and youth witnesses of violence in relationships
+- Child and youth witnesses of violence in relationships

 Justice Related Services Include:

-- Arrange, facilitate and/or accompany victims to meetings with criminal justice system personnel.
+- Arrange, facilitate and/or accompany victims to meetings with criminal justice system personnel

-- Court Orientation/preparation.
+- Court Orientation

 Other Services Provided Include: